 Typical job titles: lead data scientist, principal data scientist, director of data science, vice president of data science, chief data scientist, chief information officer, chief technology officer, chief operations officer

-In senior positions, you must have a high level of ownership and a track record of managing crises and leading projects.
+In senior data scientist positions, you must have a high level of ownership and a track record of managing crises and leading projects.
 You also need to show you can hire and build a competent team of data scientists, analysts, and engineers.

-Additionally, senior-level data scientists often need to work alongside C-suite executives and other business leaders.
-So, they need to bridge the gaps between the technical, analytical, and business aspects of data science, communicating findings clearly to stakeholders.
+Additionally, senior-level data scientists often need to work alongside C-suite executives and other business leaders, so they need to bridge the gaps between the technical, analytical, and business aspects of data science, communicating findings clearly to stakeholders.

 “Coaching and mentoring junior or mid-level data scientists to navigate day-to-day project problems or long-term career options is another set of responsibilities they need to take care of,” adds Sengar.

-Data Scientist Education, Certification, and Skills
+Data Science Career Path: Education, Certifications, and Skills

 You typically need at least a bachelor’s degree to qualify for entry-level data scientist positions.
 Most employers look for degrees in analytical or quantitative disciplines like math, economics, statistics, computer science, information technology, or finance.